 In addition there are new exhibition commissions by LGBTQIA+ artists Rosanne Robertson, and RTiiiKA, plus other works by Claude Cahun, Rebel Dykes, Derek Jarman, Amy Pennington, SHARP, Serena Wadham, and YAY.

-There will be a series of events running alongside the exhibition, including Enduring Care, a video programme highlighting strategies of community care within the ongoing HIV epidemic.
+There is a series of events running alongside the exhibition, including Communal Cherub A Capellas, a talk and performance with George Morl, and Enduring Care, a video programme highlighting strategies of community care within the ongoing HIV epidemic.

 See Read More below for Talk Art podcasts with Seen artists